AnthonyByansi/Airflow-Data-Pipeline-Automation/README.md

-# Airflow-Data-Pipeline-Automation
+# Airflow Data Pipeline Automation

-Automate your data pipelines using Apache Airflow with this ready-to-use DAG for data integration, ETL and workflow automation.
+This project provides a workflow using Apache Airflow to automate the data pipeline for a specific use case.
+The purpose of this project is to demonstrate how Airflow can be used to automate the process of extracting, transforming, and loading data from various sources into a data warehouse or data lake.